 It features 3 adjustable angles with an easy to read pressure gauge along with a hand-held pump making it simple and user friendly for anyone.
 If that doesn’t sell you, read through the our 600 five star reviews on our website!

-Shop the Saunders Cervical Traction Device here for $348.00.
+Shop the Saunders Cervical Traction Device here.